-At the top of the WordPress All Posts page there’s a drop-down which allows you to filter posts based on a category.
-Currently however no such drop-down exists for tags.
+At the top of the WordPress All Posts page, there’s a drop-down which allows you to filter posts based on a category.
+One can however only filter by one category at a time, though it is possible to filter post by multiple categories by editing the URL.

+Currently, however, no such drop-down exists for tags.
 Nevertheless, it’s still possible to filter posts based on tags using one of two methods:

 - Using the tags column